SimulatedGREG/electron-vue/docs/end-to-end_testing.md

 Spectron is the official [electron](http://electron.atom.io) testing framework that uses both [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/) and [WebDriverIO](http://webdriver.io/) for manipulating DOM elements.

 #### Using WebDriverIO
 As stated in the Spectron [documentation](https://github.com/electron/spectron#client), access to [WebDriverIO APIs](http://webdriver.io/api.html) can be accessed through `this.app.client`.
 Because electron-vue uses Mocha, the context of `this` is shared between `afterEach`, `beforeEach`, and `it`.
-One thing to note is that ES2015 arrow functions cannot not be used in certain situations as the context of `this` will be overwritten ([more info](https://mochajs.org/#arrow-functions)).
+Because of this, it is important to note that ES2015 arrow functions cannot not be used in certain situations as the context of `this` will be overwritten ([more info](https://mochajs.org/#arrow-functions)).